MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 - Get rapid aggregated Script results from client devices.
 - Monitor script execution and view reporting results from script output.

+>[!IMPORTANT]
-Given the power of scripts, we remind you to be intentional and careful with their usage.
+>Given the power of scripts, we remind you to be intentional and careful with their usage.
 We have built in additional safeguards to assist you; segregated roles and scopes.
 Be sure to validate the accuracy of scripts before running them and confirm they are from a trusted source, to prevent unintended script execution.
 Be mindful of extended characters or other obfuscation and educate yourself about securing scripts.

->[!INFORMATION]
+>[!TIP]
 >In this version of Configuration Manager, scripts are a pre-release feature.
 To enable scripts, see [Pre-release features in System Center Configuration Manager](/sccm/core/servers/manage/pre-release-features).

 ## Prerequisites